RF-KeyTA/KeyTA/src/keyta/tests/actions/features.md

 - Cloning the Action produces an identical Action with the suffix Copy
 - Deleting an action works
 - a) If deleting the object does not cause consistency problems:
          >> "Durch das Löschen von Aktion "..." würden keine weiteren Objekte gelöscht.
 Möchten Sie fortfahren?"
          >> Ja   //    Nein
-      - b)
+- b) If deleting the object would result in the deletion of other objects:
+- c) If deleting the object is not possible for consistency reasons:

 - Trying to Save an empty Action will result in a notification and the Action won't be saved.